Organwolf/100-days-of-code/log.md

     custom-isolated-network
 ```

 `docker network ls` can then be used to list all networks
 `docker inspect name_of_container` can be used to extract the ip of that container

-Docker has a built in DNS server that can help containers locate each other within a node.
+Docker has a built in DNS server that can be used to help containers locate each other within a node without relying on the exact IP-address.

 <hr />